Application Components

 The Neuroscience program page will be added to your application after you select "Neuroscience PhD" from the dropdown on the Instructions page of the graduate application.
 The fields on this program page are required and contain the following sections.

-Total Number of Months of Full-Time Research: Please calculate the total number of MONTHS of full-time reseach experience you have had.
+Please calculate the total number of MONTHS of full-time reseach experience you have had.
 Do not include lab classes in the tally.
-For each experience, convert part-time hours into months by dividing the total number of monthsts (M) by 40 and multiplying by the number of hours worked per week (hrs/wk).
+For each experience, convert part-time hours into months by dividing the total number of months (M) by 40 and multiplying by the number of hours worked per week (hrs/wk).

 Formula: (M/40)*hrs/wk = months of full-time research